ConceptaNjolima/MyTNTResources/Week 1/[PM1.0] Intro to PM and design thinking.md

 # Intro to PM and design thinking

-This lesson introduces the roles of program (product) manager (PM) and gives an overview of how products are designed and built.
+This topic introduces the roles of program (product) manager (PM) and gives an overview of how products are designed and built.

 ## Learning objectives